vuvoth/e21/README.md

 # e21

-Implement rollup use libsnark and node js for my thesis.
+Implement zk-rollup use libsnark and node js for my thesis.

-Thank communication for good idea about layer 2 and zk-rollup.
+Thank community for good idea about layer 2 and zk-rollup.